saltcute/kook-pixiv-chan/README.md

 Use `.pixiv` to see a list of command.

 Use `.pixiv help <command>` to get detailed help for using the command.

+Please join our [official KOOK server](https://kook.top/iOOsLu) and try it out!

 ## About `linkmap`